Introduction to Conversion Rate Optimisation

 The law of pithiness is an old German principle that essentially states that human beings have a basic tendency to order their experience in a simple, symmetrical fashion.
 Human beings are more receptive to order and clarity in design, and they actively avoid complicated ideas, designs, and layouts.
-This is because humans instinctively realize that simple things are less likely to lead to unpleasant surprises.
+This is because humans instinctively realise that simple things are less likely to lead to unpleasant surprises.
 All the highest converting websites follow the law of pithiness whether it is by design or accident.
-The design of a website must be simple, clear, and orderly in order to maximize its potential.
+The design of a website must be simple, clear, and orderly in order to maximise its potential.

 By leveraging the principles of the law of pithiness, you can boost your conversion rates.
 The elements of simplicity and elegance are critical to good, responsive web design.
 Users want to see something simple and easy to use without making them run around all over the website.
 The greater the complexity of your website, the lower your rate of conversion.